 In the 1970s, TsAGI focused its research on hypersonic aircraft and cruise missiles that were intended to achieve sustained and stable flight in the atmosphere at this enormous speed.
 Along with problems of aerodynamics, the need for a new type of propulsion came to the forefront.
 By the end of the 1970s, TsAGI and its sister institute, TsIAM, already started considering hybrid engines, capable of changing their propulsion modes as the vehicle accelerated and climbed through the atmosphere.

 In May 1978, TsAGI joined forces with the department of mechanics and control problems of the Soviet Academy of Sciences.
 Along with the Military and Technical Council of the Ministry of Defense, aviation specialists held conferences on the problems of hypersonic flight in 1979 and 1984.
 Still, with huge technical problems to overcome, most of the projects remained in purely experimental stage.
 (318)

 In the post-Soviet period, Russian aviation research organizations, such as TsAGI, Flight Research Institute, LII, and TsIAM demonstrated a number of experimental prototypes for testing critical principles of hypersonic flight.
 In early 1998, a modified anti-aircraft rocket launched the so-called scramjet vehicle to a speed of Mach 6.
-Its 58L engine burining liquid hydrogen was developed at KB Khimmash (KBKhA) design bureau in the city of Voronezh.
+Its 58L engine burining liquid hydrogen was developed at the KBKhA design bureau in the city of Voronezh.